A time of change is bound to bring us unwanted emotions, such as anger, frustration, fear, and sadness.

 Then we can identify “What is the worst that could happen?” and come up with a plan to deal with that.
 Now our worst case scenario is covered.

-This puts us back in control: we are now making proactive choices.
+All this puts us back in control: now we are making proactive choices.

 Sadness can be turned into Aliveness and Joy: